decent-im/prosody-modules/mod_firewall/README.markdown

 ### Lists

 It is possible to create or load lists of strings for use in scripts.
-For example, you might load a JID blacklist, a list of malware URLs or simple words that you want to filter messages on.
+For example, you might load a list of blocked JIDs, malware URLs or simple words that you want to filter messages on.

   List type    Example
   -----------  -----------------------